 Additional Notes and Important Quotes:

-To this day multiple world leaders on both the allied side, and the axis side have praised the Greeks for their contributions in World War 2.
+To this day multiple world leaders on both the Allied side, and the Axis side have praised the Greeks for their contributions in World War II.
 Even Hitler congratulated them, and called them his most worthy adversary of the entire war.
 The following list is a series of quotes by various world leaders on the heroism and warrior spirit of the Greeks in World War 2.

 1. Franklin D. Roosevelt, US President 1933-1945:

 “On the 28th October 1940 Greece was given a deadline of three hours to decide on war or peace but even if a three day or three week or three year were given, the response would have been the same.”